ziyuchen7/Synchrosqueezed-chirplet-transforms/README.md

 example1.m -- example of standard linear chirps

-example2.m -- example of a time-varying chirp rate signal
+example2.m -- example of a signal with time-varying chirp rate

-example3.m -- example of a signal with parabolic IFs

-example4.m -- example of wolf howling signal
+example3.m -- example of wolf howling signal